The Difficult Truth About TikTok's Obsession With Beauty

-Forget the high street.
+Forget pharmacies and department stores.
 TikTok is the new beauty shopping destination everyone's going wild for.
 So far, the #beauty hashtag has an enormous 88.2 billion views and counting with videos that bring together influencers, dermatologists, makeup artists and more.
 The right post has the power to propel certain products (think Dr Jart+'s Cicapair or MAC's MACSTACK Mascara) — and beauty enthusiasts (like Tinx and Mikayla Nogueira) — to viral status.
 Among the smart hacks, tips and tricks, TikTok has created an incredible beauty community.
 But it has a dark side, one that poses a real threat to the environment.

 Advertisement